N scale logging

 A huge thanks to Steve for sharing his N scale logging layout.

-And don’t forget, you’re only a one step away from creating your own masterpiece: The Beginner’s Guide is here.
+And don’t forget, you’re only a one step away from creating your own masterpiece: The Beginner’s Guide and track plans are here.

 That’s all this time, folks.
 Please do keep ’em coming.